A Trip To Munnar – Exploring Neelakurinji Blooms

 Kerala, known to be God's own country is pretty much popular due to its serene beauty and natural scenery.
 Monsoons always arrive first at Kerala with its debut in June and outset a magical spell in nature.
 Once in 12 years, along with this monsoon, a miraculous natural phenomenon happens in the hills of Munnar.
-Each and every hill slopes are carpeted in shades of blue, where the blossoming of Neelakurinji, a shrub with affable flowering.
-This is one of the best tourist spot in Kerala.
-Neelakurinji blooms once in 12 years, last time it was in 2006, and for the next time I need to wait till 2030.
-This thought led me to Munnar to immense myself into those sightings.
+Each and every hill slope are carpeted in shades of blue, where the blossoming of Neelakurinji, a shrub with affable flowering.
+This is one of the best tourist spots in Kerala.
+Neelakurinji blooms once in 12 years, the last time it was in 2006, and for the next time, I need to wait till 2030.
+This thought led me to Munnar to immerse myself in those sightings.

 Munnar was empty bare of tourists.
-Many hotels were available for easy prices but we had already booked an oyo.
-We were only able to check in by 3:00 PM.
-Some day light still left, we thought of exploring around.
+Many hotels were available for easy prices but we had already booked an Oyo.
+We were only able to check-in by 3:00 PM.
+Some daylight still left, we thought of exploring around.
 Outside the hotel, we met with a local guide and had a conversation with him regarding the Kurinji flowers.
-He suggested mainly 3 places, Kolukkumalai, Rajamala and top- station.
+He suggested mainly 3 places, Kolukkumalai, Rajamala, and top- station.
 Since Rajamala was there in our plan, we decided to visit there and brought tickets for the next day with the help of that guide.
 The sun was going down and there was no point to more explore as it will be dark soon.
 So we came back to the hotel and Munnar embraced us with a beautiful sunset.